-- 7.5.2 We want children and parents/carers in Worcestershire to be able to access information and support in order that can be helpful at an early stage, as soon as problems or concerns arise.
+- and advice and information.
+This enables the early and effective identification and assessment of children and young people with SEND. - 7.5.2 We want children and parents/carers in Worcestershire to be able to access information and support in order that can be helpful at an early stage, as soon as problems or concerns arise.
 This may be in a child's early years or later in life. - 7.5.3 We want families to experience co-ordinated services that offer information, help and support at the right time and in a way that minimises the need for statutory intervention in children's lives, encourages independence and improves children and young people's physical and emotional health and well-being. - 7.5.4 Early intervention through identification of need across all aspects of a child's development and then provision of appropriate and timely information, advice, guidance and support for children, young people and families should help to achieve the ambitions we have for children and young people.
-That they achieve their full potential, are safe from harm, healthy and happy and, where possible, this is happening in their home community. - 7.5.5 We want parents and carers to feel informed and supported in their role, whatever the needs of their child. - 7.5.6 What are we going to do? - 1.
-Ensure that through our universal services, potential risk or SEN need are identified early - 2.
+That they achieve their full potential, are safe from harm, healthy and happy and, where possible, this is happening in their home community. - 7.5.5 We want parents and carers to feel informed and supported in their role, whatever the needs of their child.

+- 1. Ensure that through our universal services, potential risk or SEN need are identified early - 2.
 Ensure that the Worcestershire Safeguarding Children's Board Early Help offer is well understood by professionals and accessible to all families - 3.
 Implement a consistent 'Graduated Response' of early intervention to students with SEND in schools and early years settings - 4.
 Work as a whole system to improve the coordination of our services, to ensure that knowledge is shared and children, young people and their families/carers receive integrated support - 5.
 Increase (or increase access to) support for families who have children and young people with a learning difficulty, autism and those with challenging behaviour - 6.
 Re-commission community and family based short breaks